chichiwang/notes/languages/javascript/you-dont-know-js/02-scope-and-closures/appendixA/README.md

 The only excuses for not naming a function are laziness or the lack of clarity of intent for the function.
 If it is difficult to determine a good name for a function it is likely that the function is poorly designed, does too many things, and should be refactored/re-designed.
 What to name a well-designed, single-purpose function should be evident.

 All functions need names.
 Every single one.
 Any unnamed function makes a program more difficult to read, debug, extend, and maintain.

+#### Arrow Functions
+Arrow functions are **always anonymous**, even if they're assigned in a way that gives them an inferred name, and it is the author of this text's opinion that they should never be used.

+Do not use arrow functions as a general replacement for regular functions.
+While they may be more concise, that brevity comes at the cost of readability.

+Arrow functions have a purpose, but that purpose is not the more concise syntax.
+The purpose of arrow functions is that they force a _lexical this_ behavior on the function.
+Arrow functions treat `this` like any other lexical variable: an arrow function does not define its own `this` variable, but instead the scope chain is consulted to find the function scope where the arrow function is defined and it uses the `this` from that scope.

+Arrow functions are designed to avoid hacks such as `self = this` or calling `.bind(this)` on inner function expressions to force them to inherit a `this` from the outer function.

+Using arrow functions means accepting the downsides of an anonymous function and accepting strange un-function-like behaviors (the inability to later invoke the function with an explicitly provided `this` via `.bind(..)`, `.call(..)`, `.apply(..)`, etc.

 [▲ Return to Sections](#sections)